VET331 Differentiation in Aquatic Animal Medicine

 Part 2: Clinical examination techniques on living animals.

 We will work specifically with clinical examination and simple techniques (like blood samples and infection methods) on rabbit, rat and mice.

 We will work specifically with surgical methods (like OVHV and tooth pull) on cadavers of rabbit, rat and mice.

-This is defined by the supervisor and will consist of text books, scientific review articles and original articles, technical reports and other relevant literature.
+This is defined by the supervisor and will consist of text books, scientific review articles and original articles, presentations/teaching material, technical reports and other relevant literature.

-Based on the examination in medicine in aquaculture from 8th semester
+Based on the exam from 8th semester in aquatic medicine/fish health.

 Compulsory education and study requirements Production of salmonids, pharmacology and fish welfare.
 Laboratory exercises are mandatory.
 Oral test in pharmacology.
 Field course is mandatory.

 Compulsory education and study requirements Diagnostics and diagnostic methods The laboratory part of the course is mandatory.
 Multiple choice test and approval of laboratory reports.

 Compulsory teaching and study requirements Water quality and fish health The course is compulsory for students with aquaculture as specialization.

 Compulsory education and study requirements Disease control/biosecurity/vaccinology in aquaculture The first 2 weeks of course are compulsory for students with aquaculture as specialization.
 Multiple choice test for the immunology/vaccinology part.